untoxa/octopus/readme.md

 -------------------

 You may need:
-1. GBDK
+1. GBDK-n
+2. SDCC 4.0
-2. BGB emulator
+3. BGB emulator
-3. YY-CHR sprite eritor
+4. YY-CHR sprite eritor